 Travel agents in Yogyakarta also sell door-to-door minibus tour packages for around Rp 75,000, which is a good deal and the easiest way to get to and from the monument.

 The site is open to the public from 6AM to 5PM daily.
-Entry into Borobudur costs $15 USD.
-There is a daily Borobudur Sunrise Tour for Rp 320,000 for foreigners, which gets you a flashlight and a lift up to the temple gate at 4:30AM, in time to see the sunrise and explore the site before the hordes arrive.
+A combined ticket for Borobudur and the Prambanan temples costs $40 USD.
+There is a daily Borobudur Sunrise Tour for $35 USD for foreigners, which gets you a flashlight and a lift up to the temple gate at 4:30AM, in time to see the sunrise and explore the site before the hordes arrive.
 You should also hire a guide who can explain the reliefs so you can understand the temple a bit better.

 Borobudur is one of the most amazing historical sites in the world, and also one of the most unique.
 I’m fascinated by it.
 A lot of travelers visit Indonesia and simply stay on Bali, but if you make your way off Bali and into Java, be sure to visit this site.
 You won’t be disappointed.